UAE Tax Residency for UK Business Owners

 Do I need to have spent 183 days in the UAE to be tax resident?

 No. The 183-day rule is one of three routes.
-The 90-day rule is available if you hold a UAE residence visa (or are a UAE / GCC national) and have either a permanent residence in the UAE or business / employment activity in the UAE.
-Most relocating founders qualify under the 90-day rule in their first year and under the 183-day rule from year two onwards.
+The 90-day rule is available if you hold a UAE residence visa and have either a permanent residence in the UAE or business/employment activity here.
+Most relocating business owners qualify under the 90-day rule in their first year and under the 183-day rule from year two onwards.

 What counts as a UAE day?

 Any day on which you were physically present in the UAE at any point.
 Days and parts of days count.
-The aggregation is over a 12-month period, not the calendar year — so a day count is always reckoned across the relevant 12 months ending on the date you are testing.
+The aggregation is over a 12-month period, not the calendar year.

 If HMRC challenges my UAE residence, will the TRC settle the question?